Richard Henry Heslop: Second mission

 Heslop's mis-adventures during his first mission hardened him.
 In his words, he went to France a "boy scout" and came back as a "professional, able to hate, but hate with a coldness that kept my temper under control."
 Many SOE agents did not survive their first few weeks or months in France, including Heslop's friend Edward Wilkinson who was captured by the Germans in June 1943 and later executed.
 Heslop returned to France the night of 21/22 September 1943, landing near Arbigny in Ain Department.
 He was accompanied by Jean Rosenthal, the son of a prominent Paris jeweler.
 The task the two were given was to assess the strength of the Maquis (rural resistance forces) in five departments along the border of France with Switzerland.
 The pair spent three weeks in France, before returning to London in October with their favorable report.
 They returned to France two days later, 18/19 October traveling this time with a wireless operator, American Owen Denis Johnson, and a courier (also with American roots), Elizabeth Devereux-Rochester.

-Heslop, code named Xavier, headed a network, called Marksmen.
+Heslop, code named Xavier, headed a network, called Marksman.
 He worked primarily in three French Departments: Ain, Haute-Savoie, and Jura.
 Heslop identified three enemies in his region: the German army, the Groupe mobile de réserve (GMR), a semi-trained paramilitary of the Vichy government, and the Milice, a vicious, pro-German militia.
 Three different groups (often fragmented between and among themselves) made up the armed French resistance: the maquis, rural fighters; the Secret Army, a pro-de Gaulle paramilitary; and the communists, fiercely in opposition to Charles de Gaulle.
 Heslop worked primarily in rural areas.
 SOE networks were more secure in rural areas which had a much smaller presence of German soldiers and milice, the pro-German French militia, than large urban areas.